Papushkado/Advanced_Cloud_Computing_TP1/Final_Report.md

 - **Cluster 1:** Instances of type t2.micro.
 - **Cluster 2:** Instances of type t2.large.

 Each cluster was tagged accordingly, allowing the load balancer to differentiate between them.
-The load balancer was configured to route traffic between these clusters based on CPU utilization metrics.
+The load balancer was configured to route traffic between these clusters based on the time response of instances.
+The fastest to answer will have the request.

 ### Tagging and Instance Management